johnknutsonhc/Hennepin-Verified-Modules/SUPPORT.md

 # Support

-> ⚠️**Note:** For the full details on the support statements, SLAs, and more for the Azure Verified Modules (AVM) initiative please visit [aka.ms/AVM/Support](https://aka.ms/avm/support) ⚠️
+> ⚠️**Note:** For the full details on the support statements, SLAs, and more for the Hennepin Verified Modules (AVM) initiative please visit [aka.ms/AVM/Support](https://aka.ms/avm/support) ⚠️

 ## How to file issues and get help